cwshugg/shuggtools/README.md

 # Terminal Hackery Helpers
 This is a repository containing tools I created to use on the command-line.
-It's structured in a way that makes setting it up relatively easy.
+It's structured to make set up easy.

 # Using these tools
 To use these tools yourself, you'll first have to clone the repository: